Estimated reading time: 12 minutes

 Some examples of what could potentially affect your property value are below.

-These are very important examples to know and understand especially when you plan to take on upgrading your home.
+These are significant examples to know and understand, especially when upgrading your home.

 Why Your Assessed Value May Be Higher or Lower